 - Increase ethanol production rate by automatically identifying and pushing against the active constraint, continuously in real-time.
 Constraints include process, equipment, economic or market constraints at any given time.
 The overall approach constantly moves the process in the most profitable direction.

-- Minimize fermentation batch cycle time using Expert System based adaptive sequence technology.
+- Minimize fermentation batch cycle time using adaptive sequence technology.
 This increases the overall ethanol throughput because of increase in fermenter capacity.

-Maximize fermentation yields to ethanol by optimizing fermentation process conditions using both the Expert System and an online real-time optimizer.
+- Maximize fermentation yields to ethanol by optimizing fermentation process conditions using both the online real-time optimizer.

 - Minimize alcohol losses in the three distillation column product streams by improved control of distillation variables and product specifications using various advanced process control schemes.
 The control schemes minimize alcohol losses from stillage, fusel oil and water.